MattOuellette120/TipTracker/README.md

 # TipTracker
-Golang console application for tracking how much a delivery drier makes in a given shift
+Golang console application for tracking how much a delivery driver makes in a given shift

 Having worked as a delivery driver in the past, I had an idea for an app that would keep track of how much I had made on a shift, instead of just writing it down and adding it all myself.
 This application will do just that.
 Below is some information for those who haven't worked as a delivery driver, if you're curious roughly how much a driver would make on a single shift.
 The averages are rough estimates from working as a driver for almost 4 years.